Acupuncture use while Breastfeeding

 Acupuncture has been well described in TCM for treating insufficient milk supply, and is also recommended in some Western countries.
 Numerous studies found acupuncture at CV 17 (also referred to as Ren 17 or Shanzong; located at the center of the sternum), SI 1 (Shaoze; on the little finger), and ST 18 (Rugen; lower breast margins) to benefit women with a low postpartum milk supply.
 These studies generally do not meet current evidence-based guidelines, partly because of the extreme difficulty in double-blinding and placebo-controlling acupuncture studies.
 However, 2 studies did find a better response to electroacupuncture applied at a traditional site for lactation stimulation (SI 1) than electroacupuncture applied at a site unrelated to milk production (LI 1).
 None of the studies reported to date have made an attempt to optimize maternal nursing technique before acupuncture.
 Galactogogues should never replace evaluation and counseling on modifiable factors that affect milk production.

 Acupuncture therapy has been used to treat breastfeeding for milk stasis (engorgement).
-Randomized, nonblinded studies in an outpatient Swedish lactation clinic compared routine care to routine care plus acupuncture at 2 or 3 points for treating milk stasis.
-The groups that received acupuncture had a slightly more rapid resolution of symptoms than those who did not.
-A meta-analysis concluded that these studies were not large enough to detect differences in relevant clinical outcomes such as mastitis.
+Randomized, nonblinded studies in an outpatient Swedish lactation clinic compared routine care (including oxytocin spray) to routine care plus acupuncture at 2 or 3 points for treating milk stasis.
+A meta-analysis concluded that women who received acupuncture were less likely to develop an abscess, had less severe symptoms on day five, and had a lower rate of fever than women in the usual care group However, there is insufficient evidence from published trials to justify widespread implementation.
 A survey of 50 Swedish maternity units in 2007 found that 60% of hospitals used acupuncture to treat milk stasis, 18% used acupuncture to treat mastitis, and 2.2% each used it for painful breastfeeding or to improve milk supply.
 The authors felt that this extensive use was not justified based on the limited evidence for most of these uses.

 Effects in Breastfed Infants